content-queue/template/README.md

 the issue to the project in the right column.
 You can define which project and column to use in your repository by specifying `project` and `column` respectively.

-Currently this needs a GitHub Personal Access Token to work.
-See below for more info on naming.

 ### Remove issue

 Sometimes issues get closed without being tweeted.
 This could for example be if an idea gets rejected, or an old